 Now that you know the minimum network, processing and video resolution requirements, it’s time to get all the right equipment in place.
 The audio/video coverage of your hardware setup will depend primarily on the number of people, locations and room size of the meeting.
 Here are the basic pieces of video conferencing equipment you’ll need for the meeting room.

 1. Video conferencing system

 The best quality video calls start with a great video conferencing camera system.
-Our professional line of audio and video conferencing equipment is engineered to deliver an amazing meeting experience.
+Our professional line of audio and video conferencing equipment is engineered to deliver an amazing virtual meeting experience.
 From all-hands spaces and boardrooms to small huddle rooms, our cloud-based meeting room solutions bring industry-leading video conferencing and wireless screen sharing to all your meeting spaces.

 2. Video display screen

 The size and type of display screen required will primarily depend on the size and number of people the room is designed for.
 A single 4K television is enough for many small meeting rooms, while conference rooms and boardrooms are typically suited for dual displays or projectors.

 A touchscreen conference phone with a built-in microphone is used to navigate your directory, control camera pan/tilt/zoom options and bring essential audio conferencing functions to your fingertips.
 Conference phones purpose-built for video will feature echo cancellation, automatic gain control and automatic noise reduction to give meeting room participants crystal clear audio.
 For ultra-large meeting rooms, microphone extensions can be added to extend the reach of the mic array.